 On May 6, 2019, the Company entered into exclusive license and supply agreements with MediWound to commercialize NexoBrid in North America.
-The FDA subsequently approved a BLA for the product in December 2022.
-NexoBrid is a topically-administered biological orphan product, which contains proteolytic enzymes and is indicated for the removal of eschar in adults with deep partial-thickness and/or full thickness thermal burns.
-During the fourth quarter of 2023, the Company submitted a supplemental BLA to the FDA seeking to revise the labeled indications for NexoBrid to include pediatric patients, which the FDA subsequently accepted for filing and consideration.
-The Company expects the FDA to complete its review of this BLA supplement, and the expansion of the NexoBrid label to occur during the third quarter of 2024.
+NexoBrid is a topically-administered biological orphan product containing proteolytic enzymes, for which the FDA approved a BLA in December 2022 permitting the product's use for the removal of eschar in adults with deep partial-thickness and/or full thickness thermal burns.
+Subsequently, in August 2024, the FDA approved a supplemental BLA expanding NexoBrid's indication to include pediatric patients.